BrewerSeth/FoundryVTT-Modules/README.md

 This list is mostly for me to track and organize the modules, but I have posted it public for anyone that might be interested.
 Shout out to [Bryans-Preferred-Modules-for-FoundryVTT](https://github.com/bryancasler/Bryans-Preferred-Modules-for-FoundryVTT) for being the inspiration for me to try to learn and track this on GitHub.

+## My Module Preferences

+I prefer to use modules that are built with one purpose.
+I am not a big fan of all encompassing "Quality of Life Modules".
+I also prefer modules that have active development and support.

 ## Active "Must Have" Modules

 This is the list of modules that are currently installed and active on the server.
 This list will have a link to the resource page of the module and a short desription of what the module is.